 The first rally set off on December 26th, 1978, as 182 vehicles took the start from the Place du Trocadéro, Paris, France for a 10,000-kilometre journey into the unknown.
 With 74 adventurers making it to Dakar, Yamaha XT500 mounted Frenchman Cyril Neveu was the overall fastest rider, getting a historic first win for Yamaha in the prestigious rally.

 In 2008 the rally had to be cancelled due to safety concerns.
-In 2009, the rally left Africa and found its new home in Latin America, where a loyal public welcomed the event with open arms and followed the riders with great enthusiasm.
-The transition proved a successful one as the Dakar Rally has remained on the continent ever since.
+In 2009, the rally left Africa and found a new home in Latin America, where a loyal public welcomed the event with open arms and followed the riders with great enthusiasm.

 2020 sees the start of a new era for the Dakar Rally as it moves to the shifting sands of Saudi Arabia in the Middle East.

 Stage 1 | Jan 5 | Jeddah to Al Wajh | Total: 752 km | SS: 319 km

 Stage 2 | Jan 6 | Al Wajh to Neom | Total: 393 km | SS: 367km

 Stage 3 | Jan 7 | Neom to Neom | Total: 504km | SS: 427 km

 Stage 4 | Jan 8 | Neom to Al Ula | Total: 672 km | SS: 453 km

 Stage 5 | Jan 9 | Al Ula to Ha’il | Total: 564 km | SS: 353 km

 Stage 6 | Jan 10 | Ha’il to Riyadh | Total: 830 km | SS: 477km